 Here’s a great little kit from ECO-Worthy that includes (2) solar panels and a small wind turbine kit.
 In total, it’s 600 watts (2x 100 watt solar panels and 1x 400 watt wind turbine) and includes a waterproof hybrid wind and solar PWM controller with over-load protection.

-I’m curious, what do you think is better in the solar vs wind energy debate?
+I’m curious, which do you think is better in the solar vs wind energy debate?

 I said it before and I’m going to say it again, don’t buy a cheap wind turbine.
 This project is a long-term investment and if that’s not what you’re looking for, you should consider another project all together.
 There’s a phrase I heard somewhere that rings true…”In wind turbines, go big or don’t go at all”.
 Plan on buying quality equipment and siting it correctly or you won’t be happy.
 A cheap wind turbine is worthless!